Both Telluride and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 There aren’t really many budget options in Aspen.
 You’ll find much cheaper hotels and accommodation in Telluride.

-Food will also be much more pricey in Aspen compared with Telluride.
+I also found that food was quite a bit more expensive in Aspen compared with Telluride.
 Telluride has tons of budget friendly options whereas Aspen has more fine dining options that come with a hefty price tag.